shaojunlong/fwupd/plugins/goodix-moc/README.md

 Introduction
 ------------

-The plugin used for update firmware for fingerprint sensors.
+The plugin used for update firmware for fingerprint sensors from Goodix.

 Firmware Format
 ---------------